Shresthaa-Adhikary/trusted_relationship/project/docs/method1.md

 By following these steps, user can generate SSH keys, share their public key with another user, and establish trusted connections between their accounts on Linux systems.

-## Linux to Linux connection to different user using a tool ssh-copy-id.
+## Linux to Linux connection using a tool ssh-copy-id.

 To establish a passwordless SSH connection from one Linux machine to another for a different user, you can use the ssh-copy-id command.
 This command is used to copy the public key of the local user to the remote user's authorized_keys file, enabling passwordless SSH authentication.